OneLiteFeatherNET/Microtus/Writerside/topics/Extension-Generation.md

 # Extension Gradle Plugin

 When you don't want to create a `extension.json` file for each extension, so you can use our `extension` gradle plugin.
 This generates automatically the specific file for you.
-Before you include it in your `build.gradle.kts` file you need to add the correct maven repository to your plugin management and the plugin itself to `plugins` section
+Before you include it in your `build.gradle.kts` file, you need to add the correct maven repository to your plugin management and the plugin itself to `plugins` section

 PluginManagement section: